htcondor/htcondor/docs/version-history/development-release-series-89.rst

   ``batch_queue`` submit attribute (e.g. ``batch_queue = debug@cluster1``).
   :ticket:`7167`

+- HTCondor now sets numerous environment variables to tell the job (or libraries being used by the job) how many CPU cores have been provisioned.
+Also added the config knob ``STARTER_NUM_THREADS_ENV_VARS`` to allow the administrator to customize this set of environment variables.
+  :ticket:`7296`

 Bugs Fixed:

 - Fixed a bug where *condor_schedd* would not start if the history file